enyu-hsu/vscode-debbugging/README.md

 ## Remote debugging
 VS Code's remote debugging feature allows you to step through codes on a remote computer, and it's not nessesarily to install VS Code on the remote computer.

-Before we start, make sure the following requirements are satisfied.
+Below are the steps to remote debug using VS Code:
-* For both computers
+- For both computers
-  * Contains **identical** source code
+  1. Contains **identical** source code
-  * Install `ptvsd` using one of the command below
+  2. Install `ptvsd` using one of the command below
     ```
     conda install -c conda-forge ptvsd
     conda install -c conda-forge/label/gcc7 ptvsd
     python -m pip install --upgrade ptvsd
     ```
-* For remote computer
+- Remote computer
-  * In the source code, add the following codes.
+  1. In the source code, add the following codes.
 Change `'1.2.3.4'` to your remote computer's private IP address if available (if you use a public address, you may see a "Cannot assign requested address" error), and specify the port number you would like to use.
   ```python
   import ptvsd